 The Criminal Justice Basic Abilities Test (CJBAT) is an entry-level test taken by candidates looking for a career in law enforcement or corrections in Florida.

-The test is administered by the Florida Department of Law Enforcement (FLDE).
+The BAT test (Basic Abilities Test) is administered by the Florida Department of Law Enforcement (FLDE).
 It is published by Pearson VUE in collaboration with IO Solutions.

 The CJBAT is designed to measure the ‘minimum competencies’ that the FLDE has highlighted as the basic skills and personal characteristics needed to be successful in a law enforcement position.

-If you apply for a position in law enforcement at entry level, you will need to take the CJBAT.
-The test results are valid for four years after taking the test, and it costs $39.
+If you apply for a position in law enforcement at entry level, you will need to take the CJBAT Test.

 In this section, you will be presented with several questions designed to assess your behavioral attributes.